-Stephanie is a film maker who has forged a diverse multi-media award winning career in film, theatre, art and writing.
+Stephanie is a filmmaker, painter and writer who has forged a diverse multi-media award-winning career in film, theatre, art and writing.
 She began as painter and poet, publishing her poetry in anthologies as well as the solo volume BURNT OFFERING and attended the noted California College of Art studying Fine Art and literature.
 Her life has been a continual creative journey with quite a few unexpected twists and turns.

-Stephanie’s first film (Co-Producer) THE DANCE OF SHIVA was an Academy Award Finalist, 2000 and featured Kenneth Branagh, Sam West, Sanjeev Bhasker & Paul McGann with Academy Award winning DoP Jack Cardiff (A Matter of Life and Death, The Red Shoes, Black Narcissus).
-It told the little known story of the Hindu involvement in the WWI and won many awards in the Asian community.
-She developed the story, cast and financed and learned a great deal from the luminary advisors, BAFTA and Academy Awad winners, John Box, Production Designer and John Mitchell.
+Stephanie’s first film (Co-Producer) THE DANCE OF SHIVA was an Academy Award Finalist, 2000 and featured Kenneth Branagh, Sam West, Sanjeev Bhasker & Paul McGann with Academy Award-winning DoP Jack Cardiff (A Matter of Life and Death, The Red Shoes, Black Narcissus).
+It told the little known story of the Hindu involvement in the WWI.
+She developed the story, cast and financed and learned a great deal from the luminary advisors, BAFTA and Academy Awad winners, John Box, Production Designer and John Mitchell, Sound.

-Stephanie adapted, directed and produced THE TELL TALE HEART, based on Poe’s short story, with Jack Cardiff as DoP and Production Designer Peter Murton (Bond films, Lion in Winter, Dr Strangelove) was also on board and it was presented at the Art Institute of Chicago’s 7th European Film Festival.
+Stephanie then adapted, directed and produced THE TELL-TALE HEART, based on Poe’s short story, to continue to work with Jack Cardiff who became her mentor.
+Production Designer Peter Murton (Bond films, Lion in Winter, Dr Strangelove) was also on board and it was presented at the Art Institute of Chicago’s 7th European Film Festival.
 It was later remastered by the British Film Institute from the 35mm print for their classic archive collection.

 In 2004 she wrote, produced and co-directed A MAVERICK IN LONDON, a documentary about The Kings Head Theatre and its founder, Dan Crawford, featuring Joanna Lumley, Alan Rickman, Sir Tom Stoppard, Steven Berkoff, Sir Antony Sher and many others.
 A MAVERICK IN LONDON was presented on SkyArts for three years and as a Channel Four special.

-In 2004/5 she wrote, directed and co-produced SILENCE BECOMES YOU (feature) with Alicia Silverstone and Sienna Guillory distributed in the US through First Look Entertainment and internationally through Sequence/ Handmade and now Moviehouse Entertainment UK.
-She had developed the two leads with Thora Birch and Juliette Lewis, creating her own modality for creating character arcs with her actors but due to circumstances had a change of cast who brought their own individual mystique to the roles.
+In 2004/5 she wrote, directed and produced SILENCE BECOMES YOU (feature) with Alicia Silverstone and Sienna Guillory distributed in the US through First Look Entertainment and internationally through Sequence/ Handmade and now Moviehouse Entertainment UK.

-After Dan’s death, she returned to the theatre as Creative Director for many years.
-Compelled to leave her film career to save the Kings Head, she applied her knowledge gained in the film industry creating theatre slates along the film model.
-Her own highlights during that time include adapting Peter Pan using out of print books of deleted scenes and an actual lost screenplay by Barrie and convincing Leonard Bernstein’s estate to allow the first ever world stage premiere of Bernstein’s brilliant early score to accompany it.
-With a costumier from Harry Potter, choreography by Marc Urquhart and a chamber orchestra led by the noted West End musical director Mike Dixon, Barrie’s masterpiece was restored to the dark, moving tale he had intended, an antidote to the pantomime it has become.
+After Dan’s death, she returned to the theatre as Creative Director.
+Compelled to leave her film career to keep the theatre going, she applied her knowledge gained in the film industry creating theatre slates along the film model.
+Her own highlights during that time include adapting Peter Pan using out of print books of deleted scenes and a lost screenplay by Barrie and convincing Leonard Bernstein’s estate to allow the first ever world stage premiere of Bernstein’s brilliant early score to accompany it.
+With a costumier from Harry Potter, Gary Page, choreography by Marc Urquhart and a chamber orchestra led by the noted West End musical director Mike Dixon, Barrie’s masterpiece was restored to the dark, moving tale he had intended, an antidote to the pantomime it has become.
 Her adaptation was also produced along with Bernstein’s score at the Lobero Theatre, Santa Barbara, California.

-She founded STAGE TO SCREEN, a development lab to encourage longer and deeper development for film using theatre methodology, supported by Patron Si Alan Parker, then head of the BFI and also Lord Attenborough, more affectionately known by London film and theatre world as Dicky Attenborough, the great actor and director.
+She founded STAGE TO SCREEN, a development lab to encourage longer and deeper development for film, using theatre methodology, supported by Patron Sir Alan Parker, then head of the BFI and also Lord Attenborough, more affectionately known by London film and theatre world as Dicky Attenborough, the great actor and director.
 For the Stage to Screen project, she directed and produced her screenplay adaptation of DEAR BRUTUS called THE SHADOWMASTER with a film score and 300 sound and lighting cues.

-Stephanie remained Creative & Managing Director of The Kings Head Theatre & Pub until 2014, home to the internationally noted, award winning theatre that has enjoyed over 40 transfers to the West End, National Tours and Broadway and has presented significant productions of major playwrights as premieres or classic revivals.
+Stephanie remained Creative & Managing Director of The Kings Head Theatre & Pub until 2014, home to the internationally noted, award-winning theatre that has enjoyed over 40 transfers to the West End, National Tours and Broadway and has presented significant productions of major playwrights as premieres or classic revivals.
 The theatre is currently leading a movement of ‘opera for the people’ under the artistic directorship of Australian Adam Spreadbury-Maher, appointed by Stephanie in 2010.
-She ran her film companies Dragonfly Films and Dragon Lady Film and Theatre in one of the large windowed Victorian rooms of the theatre, overlooking St. Mary’s church where the clock’s bell rang out the hours.
+She ran her film companies Dragonfly Films and Dragon Lady Film and Theatre in one of the large windowed Victorian rooms above the theatre, overlooking St. Mary’s church where the church clock’s bell rang out the hours.

-Stephanie has come full circle and returned to developing, writing, producing and directing film.
-She is currently writing a screenplay for young adults called EMMIE AND THE 17TH KINGDOM and CLARA AND THE MANATEE about a woman who wants to be a mermaid, whose sister will do anything to stop her, a psychological horror called ARE YOU THERE? that won the Screen Australia/ NZFC Pitch Award, a dark fantasy called CARNIVAL OF DREAMS and a comedy for Millennials, THE PERFECT ONE NIGHT STAND?
-Her screenplay for THE SHADOW MASTER is in an accelerated slate of development and has the support of WETA Digital Special FX and other members of the NZ film community.
+Stephanie is currently developing film and writing screenplays including CLARA AND THE MANATEE about a woman who wants to be a mermaid whose sister will do anything to stop her, a psychological horror called ARE YOU THERE? that won the Screen Australia/ NZFC Pitch Award, a dark fantasy called CARNIVAL OF DREAMS and a comedy for Millennials, THE PERFECT ONE NIGHT STAND?
+Her screenplay for THE SHADOW MASTER is in an accelerated state of development and has the support of WETA Digital Special FX and other members of the NZ film community.

 Her creative journey continues to inform all aspects of her life.